Manu343726/Turbo/README.md

     ...
     using result = tml::eval<expression,float,int,double>;

+Because the library wrks with types only, lambda evaluation of metafunctions should be done filling the metafunction with placeholders to properly instantiate it (See the example above).
+Turbo provides the `tml::lazy` template, dessigned to take a template parameter storing it, making possible to instantiate the template later:

+    using t = tml::lazy<tml::function>; //t stores a tml::function metafunction
+    using instance = tml::lazy_instance<t,int>; //instance is tml::function<int>

+Also `tml::lazy` could be used to do lazy evaluation of metafunctions.
+For example:

+    using t = tml::lazy<tml::function>;
+    using result = tml::eval<t,int>; //Result is int (The result of evaluating tml::function<int>)

+For more information see the documentation inside `eval.hpp`.

 ### Haskell-like let expressions

 `tml::eval` allows you to evaluate an exsisting expression with other argumments, but it hasn't enought power to be usable in all situations.
-For example, `tml::eval` only binds parameters of the main scope, so an expression with nested parametrized expressions can only be reevaluated specified the most enclosing parameter (See the tml::eval binding examples above).
+For example, `tml::eval` only binds parameters of the main scope, so an expression with nested parametrized expressions can only be reevaluated specifying the most enclosing parameter (See the tml::eval binding examples above).

 Turbo probides `tml::let`, a high-order metafunction similar to haskell's `let` Its purpose is to subsitute a value on an expression, given an specifiec variable to bind the value with: